All about birds

 Four tiny hatchling birds, Eastern Bluebirds, huddled together in their small brown nest with eyes still closed.

-The young of most ground-feeding birds are covered with down when they hatch.
-As soon as they dry they start following their parents around and feeding on their own.
+When they hatch, the young of most ground-feeding birds are covered with down.
+As soon as they dry, they start following their parents around and feeding on their own.
 These birds are referred to as precocial (pre-KO-shul).
-Birds that nest in trees or a hole have a shorter incubation period, and the hatchlings are blind and bald.
+Birds that nest in trees or a hole have a shorter incubation period, however, and the hatchlings are blind and bald when they hatch.
 They’re called altricial (al-TRISH-ul), and their parents feed them until they’re fully feathered and can fend for themselves.

 Fledglings